 Click the links below for MORE easy ways you can help end gun violence, by taking action RIGHT NOW!

 - Let’s get your UU Congregation to join the Common Agenda Coalition!
-We have currently two UU Congregations on the Common Agenda Coalition.
+We currently have three UU Congregations on the Common Agenda Coalition.
+Welcome to the UU Congregation of Erie!
 Here is the letter I sent to my minister and leaders in my UU.
 Please consider doing the same and use this letter as a model to write your own.

 - Call to action: Sign the petition – no firearms on the Capitol Grounds!